samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 When you roll damage for a spell, you can spend 1 Sorcery Point to reroll a number of the damage dice up to your Charisma modifier (minimum of one), and you must use the new rolls.

-You can use Empowered Spell even if you’ve already used a different Metamagic option during the casting of the spell.
+You can use Empowered Spell even if you've already used a different Metamagic option during the casting of the spell.

 #### Extended Spell